FortyIX/ML-algorithm/README.md

 # ML-algorithm
-Some useful ml algorithm implementation
+Some useful ml algorithm implementation, mostly created by me, some are from other places